mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_collection_aggregate.rst

 Description
 -----------

-This function shall execute an aggregation query on the underlying collection.
+This function creates a cursor which sends the aggregate command on the underlying collection upon the first call to :symbol:`mongoc_cursor_next()`.
 For more information on building aggregation pipelines, see `the MongoDB Manual entry on the aggregate command <http://docs.mongodb.org/manual/reference/command/aggregate/>`_.

 Read preferences, read and write concern, and collation can be overridden by various sources.
 The highest-priority sources for these options are listed first in the following table.
 In a transaction, read concern and write concern are prohibited in ``opts`` and the read preference must be primary or NULL.
 Write concern is applied from ``opts``, or if ``opts`` has no write concern and the aggregation pipeline includes "$out", the write concern is applied from ``collection``.
 The write concern is omitted for MongoDB before 3.4.